 3. Chartreux

-The Chartreux is one of the rarest cat breeds of French origin which is believed to have ancient.
-Research has shown that Chartreux actually originated in ancient Persia and returned from the Crusades to France with knights.
+The Chartreux is one of the rarest cat breeds of French origin, believed to have been ancient.
+Research has shown that Chartreux originated in ancient Persia and returned to France with knights from the Crusades.

 In French monasteries, these first Chartreux were staples and became a significant part of the monk’s life.
-The Chartreux were, according to tradition, named after the Carthusian monks with whom they resided.
+According to tradition, the Chartreux were named after the Carthusian monks with whom they resided.

-The earliest known history of the Chartreux in France dates back to the early 16th century and does not reflect the distinctive texture and color of the coat of the breed.
+The earliest known history of the Chartreux in France dates back to the early 16th century and does not reflect the distinctive texture and color of the breed’s coat.

 The scarcity of Chartreux is illustrated by the average kitten price, ranging from $1,000 to $1,500.